JPMorgan's Dimon meets with U.S. Attorney General Holder

 JPMorgan's litigation costs totalled $17.3 billion over the last three calendar years, according to the company's annual report.

+A settlement of the government mortgage cases in the $11 billion range would likely include claims from the regulator of Fannie Mae and Freddie Mac, which has sought some $6 billion from the bank over risky mortgage securities sold to the government-sponsored entities, according to two people familiar with the matter.

+Some flexibility in the talks comes from negotiating which liabilities would be covered in the announced amount of a deal, one of the sources said.

-The cases that prosecutors are working on include probes of the mortgage businesses of Bear Stearns and Washington Mutual, two failing banks that JPMorgan bought during the financial crisis.
+In addition to the California lawsuit which the government had planned to file earlier this week, prosecutors in Philadelphia and New Jersey are also working on cases.
+The additional cases include probes of the mortgage businesses of Bear Stearns and Washington Mutual, two banks that JPMorgan bought when they collapsed in the financial crisis.

 New York Attorney General Eric Schneiderman also sued the bank last October over mortgage-backed securities packaged and sold by Bear Stearns.
 It was not clear if JPMorgan would be able to include the New York state lawsuit in the settlement being discussed.

-(Reporting by David Henry, Emily Flitter and Karen Freifeld in New York, David Ingram and Aruna Viswanatha in Washington and Ross Kerber in Chicago; Editing by Matthew Goldstein, John Wallace and Ken Wills)
+(Reporting by David Henry, Emily Flitter and Dan Wilchins in New York and David Ingram and Aruna Viswanatha in Washington; Editing by Matthew Goldstein and John Wallace)